Ampicillin and Sulbactam use while Breastfeeding

 Summary of Use during Lactation

-Ampicillin and sulbactam is acceptable to use during breastfeeding.
-Limited information indicates that maternal doses of ampicillin 2 grams and sulbactam 1 gram produce low levels in milk that are not expected to cause adverse effects in breastfed infants.
-Occasionally, disruption of the infant's gastrointestinal flora, resulting in diarrhea or thrush, has been reported with penicillins, but these effects have not been adequately evaluated.
+Limited information indicates that ampicillin-sulbactam produces low levels in milk that are not expected to cause adverse effects in breastfed infants.
+Occasionally, disruption of the infant's gastrointestinal flora, resulting in diarrhea or thrush, have been reported with penicillins, but these effects have not been adequately evaluated.
+Ampicillin-sulbactam is acceptable in nursing mothers.

 Infant Levels.
 Relevant published information was not found as of the revision date.